 - Volunteering their time and talents to support both the academy and the surrounding communities

 - A Valentine’s Day gift and flower delivery service

 - Exam Goody Bag preparation and delivery to encourage students during exam time

 The NHS/NJHS also supports other school initiatives such as:

-As a service organization the NHS/NJHS supports a wide range of CS organizations and performs weekly CS projects.
+As a service organization the NHS/NJHS supports a wide range of CS organizations and performs monthly CS projects.

-The NHS/NJHS awards college scholarships to its most active members, and arranges a NHS/NJHS trip to Hershey Park as a reward to members for their hard work and support of the organization.
+The NHS/NJHS awards annual college scholarships to its officers, and arranges a recreational trip each year (often to Hershey Park) as a reward to members for their hard work and support of the organization.